 The consolidated financial statements include the College and its subsidiaries, as set out in Note 12.
 Control is achieved where the Group has the power to govern the financial and operating policies of an entity so as to obtain benefits from its activities.
 The results of subsidiaries acquired or sold are consolidated using the purchase method for the periods from or to the date that control passes.
-In accordance with FRS 102, the activities of the student union have not been consolidated because the College does not control those activities.
+In accordance with FRS 102, the activities.
 As noted in note 12 the share of profits in the joint venture is not included as the results are immaterial to the group.